Larry Flynt Net Worth

 Other Work: Flynt published his autobiography, "An Unseemly Man: My Life as a Pornographer, Pundit, and Social Outcast", in 1996.
 That same year, a movie was made about his life starring Woody Harrelson and Courtney Love, titled "The People vs. Larry Flynt".
 Flynt himself made a cameo appearance in the film.
 He co-wrote the book "One Nation Under Sex" (2011) with Columbia University history professor David Eisenbach; it follows the sex lives of some of the most powerful American leaders.

 Personal Life: In 1978, white supremacist Joseph Paul Franklin attempted to assassinate Flynt over an interracial photo shoot in Hustler, although he was never caught and prosecuted and only confessed to the shooting many years later.
-Flynt is now paralyzed from the waist down and uses an $80,000 gold-plated wheelchair.
+Flynt was paralyzed from the waist down for the rest of his life.
+In later year he used an $80,000 gold-plated wheelchair.

-Flynt has been a champion of free speech rights in the United States and has had a profound impact on the concept of obscenity and parody law.
-He is also outspoken in the realm of politics, describing himself as "a civil libertarian to the core" with progressively liberal" views.
-He had once tried to run for president as a Republican candidate in 1984, but since has mostly backed Democrat candidates for office, including Hillary Clinton.
+Flynt was a champion of free speech rights in the United States and had a profound impact on the concept of obscenity and parody law.
+He was also outspoken in the realm of politics, describing himself as "a civil libertarian to the core" with progressively liberal" views.
+He had once tried to run for president as a Republican candidate in 1984, but then mostly backed Democrat candidates for office, including Hillary Clinton.
 He also has often tried to expose sexual scandals involving conservative or Republican politicians.
 For example, he offered $1 million for evidence of sexual scandals during the 1998 impeachment proceedings against President Clinton, and the results that he published eventually led to the resignation of Bob Livingston, the incoming Republican House Speaker.
-He has also offered a $1 million reward for information on Mitt Romney's unreleased tax returns, and $10 million for evidence that would lead to the impeachment of President Donald Trump.
+He also offered a $1 million reward for information on Mitt Romney's unreleased tax returns, and $10 million for evidence that would lead to the impeachment of President Donald Trump.